chielorenz/dotfiles/README.md

 ### Treesitter

-Tresitter is configured to auto install missing lanugages when files are opened, but if you need to install a new language manually you can run the Nvim command:
+Tresitter is configured to auto install missing languages when files are opened, but if you need to install a new language manually you can run the Nvim command:

 ```bash